jhlywa/chess.js/README.md

 - Add AI (basic alpha-beta search w/ primitive position evaluation).
 The AI should probably be internal to the underlying Chess() object to take full advantage of 0x88 move generation.
-- Add jQuery chessboard widget.  (see widget branch for prototype)
 - Investigate the use of piece lists (this may shave a few cycles off generateMoves() and attacked())